hak5/keycroc-payloads/payloads/library/general/Croc_Pot/README.md

 ## SSH MENU :

+ * Automatically Accepts SSH Fingerprint with Command Line Options
+   - Croc_Pot in some of ssh options will automatically accept the SSH servers fingerprint and add it to the known hosts file we can pass the StrictHostKeyChecking no option to SSH.
+Example ssh -o "StrictHostKeyChecking no" HOST@IP
+   - **NOTE:** Automatically accepting the SSH fingerprint effectively bypasses the security put in place by SSH.
+You should be careful using this, especially on untrusted networks, including the public internet.

 ### SSH TO HAK5 GEAR
  * Ensure all hak5 gear is connected to the same local network as your keycroc
    - Recommended to setup ssh PUBLIC AND PRIVATE KEY to each of your hak5 gear, SSH to your gear Without Password